Our thinking

 Iván Sólyom and Soma Schóber (Lakatos, Köves & Partners) authored this publication

-Summary of major changes in 2024
+Summary of major changes in the summer of 2025

 Who files?